ctrlBIRDdelete/FlatDark-Rg350-skin/README.md

 # Credits:
 The flat white icons were taken from https://github.com/m1024x/retrogame-skin-pack

-Some of the icons are made by by Freepik from www.flaticon.com
+Some of the icons are made by Freepik from www.flaticon.com

 The rest was created by me